Epoch-Mengying/SI507_Final_Project/README.md

 ## Goal of the Project

-The goal of the project is to use python to get data from Yelp API on Ann Arbor's restaurants information and store the data into database for query/management.
+The goal of the project is to use python to get data from Yelp API on Ann Arbor's restaurants information(**Note: only 40 restaurants can be returned at this point.**) and store the data into database for query/management.
 There will also be an interactive map built by Tableau and HTML for users to interact with.

 ## Data Source: Yelp